liuhao-cn/fastSHT/README.md

 source ~/.bashrc
 ```

-#### 2.1.2.3.
-Install healpy and f90wrap
+#### step-3) Install healpy and f90wrap

 ```
 pip3 install healpy f90wrap
 ```

-If no GPU is going to be employed, one can stop here and compile the fastSHT with CPU only using the script `./compile.sh`.
+If no GPU is going to be employed, one can stop here and jump to compilation.

-If some MKL linking errors are encounted, see FAQs for solutions.
+If some MKL linking errors are encountered, see FAQs for solutions.

-#### 2.1.2.4.
-Continue with GPU support and install the nvidia hpc sdk:
+#### step-4) Continue with GPU support and install the nvidia hpc sdk:

 ```
 echo 'deb [trusted=yes] https://developer.download.nvidia.com/hpc-sdk/ubuntu/amd64 /' | sudo tee /etc/apt/sources.list.d/nvhpc.list